umbralcalc/umbralcalc.github.io/README.md

 **Hello there!** &#128075; **Here's a bit about me:**

-* I'm a software engineer and simulation builder with experience in many problem domains.
+* I'm a simulation engineer and decision engineer with experience in many problem domains.
 * My expertise is in Bayesian statistics, machine learning methods and all things stochastic.
 * My domain knowledge includes statistics, physics (cosmology), epidemiology, sports betting and traffic control.
 * In my free time I develop code and write in this technical article repository.